 Even as shelter-in-place orders are eased and dining rooms reopen, a majority of guests still want to continue to perform social distancing while dining out.
-86 percent of consumers surveyed by Datassential in April want to maintain distance from other diners, suggesting that they would prefer to minimize interactions with servers.
+86% of consumers surveyed by Datassential in April want to maintain distance from other diners, suggesting that they would prefer to minimize interactions with servers.

 Meet Changing Guest Demands

-QR Codes Also Allow for Digital Ordering
+QR Codes Allow for Contactless Ordering

-How to Get Started On Contactless Payments
+How to Get Started on QR Code Payments

 Display the QR codes that are linked to your online checkout system in your restaurant.
 You can place numbered QR code stickers or tent cards on tables.
 Payments will show up on your POS system based on the numbers, enabling your staff members to match payments to tables.
 The Presto Contactless Dining Kit includes QR code stickers and display placards to help you get started in minutes.